idchlife/nuclear-reactor/README.md

 [![Build Status](https://travis-ci.org/idchlife/nuclear-reactor.svg?branch=master)](https://travis-ci.org/idchlife/nuclear-reactor)

 Deal breaker for React/Preact state management.
-If you heard about Flux - nuclear-reactor is like next form of it.
+If you heard about Flux - nuclear-reactor is simplified and yet powerful form of it.
-Simple, yet powerful.

 ## Installation